thexhr/isscrolls/README.md

 **I really need move X to continue my journey.** Then please open an issue here and I'll take care of it.

 **Why does isscrolls so often refers to the official rulebook?** The program should help you in keeping track of your character's progress.
 However, it cannot replace the GM in your campaign.
-In order to give the player as much freedom as possible, I refrain to doing everything automatically and instead redirect you to the rulebook.
+In order to give the player as much freedom as possible, I refrain from doing everything automatically and instead redirect you to the rulebook.

 ## License